Lebanese PM says he signs bill lifting immunity in Beirut blast case -Sky News Arabia | Law-Order

 - Lebanon

-Lebanese Prime Minister Najib Mikati told Sky News Arabia on Wednesday that he signed a draft law lifting immunity on everyone facing prosecution over the Beirut blast case.
-The blast, which happened on August 4th 2020, left more than 200 dead.
+Lebanese Prime Minister Najib Mikati said in a Sky News Arabia interview on Wednesday he had signed a bill that lifts immunity on "everyone" who might have borne responsibility for the Beirut port blast, saying they must be held accountable.

-He added in an interview that the constitution stipulated that senior government officials must be tried in front of a special tribunal.
+The disastrous Aug.
+4, 2020 explosion left more than 200 people dead and devastated swathes of the Lebanese capital.
+Mikati added in the interview that Lebanon's constitution stipulated that senior government officials must be tried in front of a special tribunal.

+The investigation into the explosion, one of the biggest non-nuclear blasts in history, has made little headway amid a smear campaign against investigation Judge Tarek Bitar and pushback from powerful Lebanese factions.
+He said the government will extend help to the families of the blast's victims, adding that a plan has been formulated to reconstruct the port, a vital lifeline to the country's economy.

+Many in Lebanon, particularly families of the victims of the blast, are furious that no senior official has been held accountable more than a year later.
+Bitar's efforts to question former and serving state officials - including the prime minister at the time of the blast, ex-ministers and senior security officials on suspicion of negligence - have been repeatedly denied.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)